awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 The following describes each step in the workflow:
 + **Start** - Initiates the workflow and passes in a date value.
 + **Determine the missing students** – Determines the students that are absent for the given day.
-For this AWS tutorial, a MySQL database is queried to track the students that are absent.
-This workflow step dynamically creates XML that contains the students queried from the database and passes the XML to the next step.
-This example shows how a Lambda function can query data from an Amazon RDS table.
+In this step, an Amazon DynamoDB table is queried to track the students that are absent.
+This workflow step dynamically creates XML that contains the students and passes the XML to the next step.
 + **Send all notifications** – Parses the XML that contains all absent students.
-For each student, this step invokes Amazon SNS to send a mobile text message, Amazon Pinpoint to send a voice message, and Amazon SES to send an email message.
+For each student, this step invokes Amazon SNS to send a mobile text message and an email message by using Amazon SES.
 + **End** - Stops the workflow.

-In this AWS tutorial, an Amazon RDS MySQL database is used to track the students who are absent.
-The MySQL table is named **students** and contains the following fields:

-+ **idstudents** - An int value that represents the PK.
-+ **date** - A date value that specifies the date when the student was absent.
-+ **first** - A VARCHAR(45) value that specifies the student's first name.
-+ **last** - A VARCHAR(45) value that specifies the student's last name.
-+ **mobile** - A VARCHAR(45) value that specifies the mobile number.
-+ **phone** - A VARCHAR(45) value that specifies the home phone number.
-+ **email** - A VARCHAR(45) value that specifies the email address.

 The workflow queries the **students** table to get all absent students, and dynamically creates XML that contains the absent students.